South Korean Response to COVID-19 and Epidemic Orientalism in Germany

 The COVID-19 pandemic is affecting our lives in many ways and we do not really know when it will end.
 Many scholars argue that the post-Corona society will be a fundamentally different one.
-I wonder whether this will hold true.
-To me, it seems that European countries – instead of getting ready for some principal changes – are rather returning to old, deeply-rooted patterns of behaviour.
+In her blog post, Eun-Jeung Lee wonders whether this will hold true.
+She argues that European countries – instead of getting ready for some principal changes – are rather returning to old, deeply-rooted patterns of behaviour.

 South Korea was quite successful in preventing the spread of COVID-19 at an early stage.
 It did so without ordering stringent restrictions for the public and the economy as it was done in China, Europe, and the United States.
 South Korea managed to successfully contain the spread of COVID-19 because of a coherent set of measures rapidly applied by the government.